-Afghan war enters more brutal phase as fighting moves to urban outskirts
+Afghan war enters more brutal phase as U.S. troops begin pullout

 “The war is taking a new turn,” he said, predicting the next stage of the conflict to be “internal” and similar to the years leading up to the outbreak of civil war in the 1970s.
 “And Afghans will continue to fight [for many years],” he said.
 “We have already been at war for four decades.”

-In Nawa, low-level fighting is continuing near Tajbib’s home, though government forces have deemed the area “cleared.”
+In Nawa, low-level fighting is continuing near Tajbib’s home, although government forces have deemed the area “cleared.”
 As she spoke, gunfire sputtered a few hundred yards away, and blasts from controlled detonations of roadside bombs sent shock waves through her modest front room, thrashing the pastel curtains hanging in the window.

 “We don’t feel safe, but we couldn’t afford the rent in the city,” she said, surrounded by about half a dozen children who appeared unfazed by the noise.
 They are fine during the day, Tajbib said.
-But at night when the airstrikes and artillery begin, they often wake up screaming in terror.
+But at night when the airstrikes and artillery begin, she added, they often wake up screaming in terror.

 She said she doesn’t understand why the violence is becoming worse now that the United States is withdrawing.
 Without foreign forces in Afghanistan, Muslims should live together in peace, she said.